Changes in Your Situation During the Year –Tax Credit for Home-Support Services for Seniors

 Such changes will affect the amount of advance payments you are entitled to receive.
 Also, if you have a new spouse, we must know who will receive the advance payments.

-You must inform us as soon as possible if your family income changes during the year, as such a change may affect the amount of advance payments you are entitled to receive.
+You must inform us as soon as possible if your family income changes during the year because it may affect the amount of your advance payments.

-The tax credit is reduced by 3% of the portion of your family income that is over $60,135 (amount for 2021, indexed annually).
+The tax credit is reduced if your family income is over $61,725 (amount for 2022, indexed annually).
+The reduction varies depending on your situation (dependent senior or couple with one dependent senior).

 As soon as a change is made to the conditions in your lease (for example, a service is added or withdrawn, or the rent changes), you must file a new application for advance payments and enclose the notice of modification of your lease specifying the change.
 In the application form, you must enter the period during which the new conditions apply (start date and end date).